-To this day there is still a disagreement in the healthcare world about whether consumption of excessive amounts of unhealthy fats, refined and processed foods and chocolate really cause breakouts or not.
-This baffles me as science has proven that processed, fried and greasy foods high is unhealthy, damaged fats, refined and artificial sugars, and refined flours all task the liver, impact blood sugar levels and negatively affect the immune system and hormonal balance.
+To this day, there is still a disagreement in the healthcare world about whether consumption of excessive amounts of unhealthy fats, refined and processed foods, and chocolate really cause breakouts or not.
+This baffles me as science has proven that processed, fried and greasy foods are high in unhealthy, damaged fats, refined and artificial sugars, and refined flours – all of which task the liver, impact blood sugar levels, and negatively affect the immune system and hormonal balance.
 To me there is no question these should be eliminated entirely and certainly as much as possible when experiencing cyclic acne.
 It is well known that diet plays a major role in the health of the body.

 - processed foods